comunica/comunica/packages/actor-init-sparql/README.md

 the [Comunica engine](https://github.com/comunica/comunica) with actors to evaluate SPARQL queries over heterogeneous interfaces.

+It's main distinguishing features are the following:

+* High modularity enabling easy extensions and customization.
+* Federated querying over heterogeneous interfaces.
+* Can run using [Node.JS](http://nodejs.org/), in the browser, and via the command-line.

 Comunica can either be invoked **dynamically** using a configuration file, or **statically** using a pre-compiled configuration file.
 The latter will be faster to start because the dependency-injection phase can be avoided.